 Alex Kurzhanskiy received his M.S in Applied Mathematics & Computer Science from Lomonosov Moscow University and Ph.D. in Electrical Engineering & Computer Science at Berkeley.
-He joined PATH as a Postdoctoral Researcher in 2008 and became an Assistant Research Engineer in 2011.
+He joined PATH as a Postdoctoral Researcher in 2008 and in 2011 he became a part of PATH research staff.

-Mr. Kurzhanskiy is the author of CTMSIM © http://gateway.path.berkeley.edu/topl/software.html -interactive freeway traffic macro-simulator for MATLAB.
+Dr. Kurzhanskiy is the author of CTMSIM © http://ucb-trans.org/topl/software.html – interactive freeway traffic macro-simulator for MATLAB.
 CTMSIM has proved to be a handy tool for transportation researchers who can use it for evaluating ramp metering algorithms and for estimating the impact of different response times in the incident management.

 - Transportation: Traffic Engineering, Traffic Modeling & Simulation, Traffic Signal Control, GIS, Traffic Data Collection & Processing

 - Dynamical Systems: Automatic Control Theory and Applications, Stochastic Processes